jthlab/demesinfer/docs/tutorial.rst

 Visualizing the log-likelihood Landscape
 --------------------------------------

-One of the way to visualize this optimization process is to plot the log-likelihood surface with a contour plot.
+One way to visualize this optimization process is to plot the log-likelihood surface with a contour plot.
 With the same principal as ``plot_sfs_likelihood``, one can optionally pass in ``sequence_length`` and ``theta`` to select between Poisson and Multinomial likelihood.

 The basic idea is simple, we pick two parameters to scan over a grid, and for each grid point, we evaluate the log-likelihood and compile them to be plotted into a contour plot.